milomarten/SCAR-Character-Sheets/README.md

 ## Known Issues
 - Damage Rolls always assume you want the 1.5x bonus for a Crit.
 If you want the option for exploding 9s, you will have to roll manually for now.
-- Current Bulk display gets squirrely when using numbers not representable in binary, such as 0.3.
+- Current Bulk display gets squirrely when using numbers not representable in binary.
+Example: Having three items of 0.1 bulk shows as "0.30000000000000004"
 - Max Bulk could be computed, but currently is manually entered.
-- Temp HP and Current HP are separate stats, so displaying hp in a token bar will not show the Temp HP.
-Extra Max HP *is* factored into Max HP, so that will display correctly.

 ## Future Enhancements
 - Armor section.
 (Armor is currently being heavily edited, so I won't add this until it's stable)
 - Display condensed Attack List on Combat tab
-- Typing Block as a Global block